awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-mmtta-eng.md

 They use the metric ‘mIoU’ to evaluate their approach. mIoU is the common evaluation metric for the semantic segmentation task.
 To calculate the mIoU, the confusion matrix is required.
 The confusion matrix is obtained by counting how many the category pairs are.
 Category pair here means the pair of categories of ground truth and the prediction.
 There are #class*#class combinations of the category pairs.
 The diagonal elements on the matrix are considered intersections and the numbers on the cross on the diagonal elements are counted as a union.
 By taking an average of the IoU of every combination, we can get mIoU.

 ### Result
-Please summarize and interpret the experimental result in this subsection.

 For UDA, they compare with the xMUDA framework that utilizes consistency loss and self-training using offline pseudo-labels.
-For TTA baselines, they evaluate TENT, xMUDA, xMUDApl.
+For TTA baselines, they evaluate TENT, xMUDA, xMUDA_pl.
 They extend TENT to multiple modalities with entropy minimization on the ensemble of 2d and 3d logits.
 They evaluated the combination of them as well.

 MM-TTA method performs favorably against all the TTA baselines in the three benchmark settings.
 Entropy and pseudo-labeling-based methods perform better than the consistency loss, due to the difficulty of capturing the correct consistency across modalities on TTA baselines on A2D2-to-SemantiKITTI and Synthia-to-SemanticKITTI.
 Even though some TTA baselines improve the performance of individual 2D and 3D predictions, the ensemble results are all worse than the source-only model.
 This is because the method is not designed to jointly learn between the multimodal outputs.